-CERTAIN U.S. FEDERAL INCOME TAX CONSIDERATIONS
+MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS

-The following is a general description of certain U.S. federal tax considerations relating to the notes.
+General.
+The following is a general description of material U.S. federal tax considerations relating to the notes.
 Prospective purchasers of the notes should consult their tax advisors as to the consequences under the tax laws of the country of which they are resident for tax purposes and the tax laws of the United States of acquiring, holding and disposing of the notes and receiving payments under the notes.
 This summary is based upon the law as in effect on the date of this pricing supplement and is subject to any change in law that may take effect after such date.
+We urge you to read the more detailed discussion in the "Supplemental Discussion of U.S. Federal Income Tax Consequences" section beginning on page PS-25 of the product prospectus supplement.